Queen Letizia Style

 DRESS: NEW!
 Uterque white organza dress with embroidery (£150).

-Bolsas FQ blue ikat print tote bag
+HANDBAG: Bolsas FQ blue ikat print tote bag (repeat).
+SHOES: Macarena 'ALBA50' espadrilles (repeat).

 14 Comments